-Dental payment plans are a way for patients to spread out payments for their dental or orthodontic treatment.
+A Dental payment plan is a dental financing option that lets patients make payments over time.
 Dental work can be expensive and if you don't have insurance – or even if you do – you can be left with a huge bill.

 Fortunately, many dentists offer the option of a payment plan, so instead of paying one giant sum, patients can pay in smaller increments over time.